HnH/di/README.md

 var circle Shape = newCircle() err = di.Implementation(circle)

-// will return error di: no binding found for: di_test.Shape var a Shape err = di.Resolve(&a)
+// Will return error di: no binding found for: di_test.Shape var a Shape err = di.Resolve(&a)

-// will resolve circle
+// Will resolve circle.
 var c *Circle
 err = di.Resolve(&a)

-// also naming options can be used as everywhere err = di.Implementation(circle, di.WithName("customName"))
+// Also naming options can be used as everywhere. err = di.Implementation(circle, di.WithName("customName"))
 err = di.Resolve(&c, di.WithName("customName"))
 ```